-(For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
+(For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)

 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.